-If there is no sperm in the man’s ejaculation that is capable of fertilization, it may be possible to extract sperm from the epididymis (MESA) or through a biopsy from the testicular tissue (TESE) and used for artificial insemination via ICSI.
+If no sperm in the man’s ejaculation is capable of fertilising an egg, it may be possible to extract sperm from the epididymis (MESA) or through a biopsy from the testicular tissue (TESE) and used for artificial insemination via ICSI.

-With hormone therapy, egg cell maturation is stimulated and ovulation controlled with an injection of the fertility hormones LH and FSH before artificial insemination.
+Hormone therapy is used for egg cell maturation and ovulation, and is controlled with an injection of the fertility hormones LH and FSH before artificial insemination.

-The embryos obtained through artificial fertilisation are transferred through the vagina and cervix into the uterine cavity using a very thin catheter.
-The process is painless for the woman and takes only a few minutes.
+Embryos obtained during treatment outside the body are transferred through the vagina and cervix using a very thin catheter.
+The process is typically fast and painless.

-Artificial insemination with donor sperm can help not only heterosexual couples with fertility problems to have a child, but also same-sex partners.
-With a pool of 150 approved donors, TFP fertility centres offer the right profile for your planned child.
+Artificial insemination with donor sperm can help both heterosexual and same-sex couples.
+With a pool of 150 approved donors, TFP fertility centres offer excellent profiles to choose from.

-Each egg has the genetic material of the mother in the form of chromosomes.
-If the chromosomes are sequenced incorrectly, pregnancy may not occur, or it may be terminated at an early stage.
-This applies to both pregnancies that occurred naturally and pregnancies resulting from IVF.
+Polar body diagnosis (PBD) is a method for the genetic analysis of eggs before the end of fertilisation.
+Each egg has the genetic material of the mother in the form of chromosomes, and if these are sequenced incorrectly, pregnancy may not occur, or it may be terminated at an early stage.
+An investigation can help to pinpoint this.

-Pre-implantation genetic testing (PGT) involves specialist genetic investigations of embryos before their transfer to the womb.
-It is used to prevent congenital genetic disorders in children of couples with genetic risk factors.
+During pre-implantation genetic testing (PGT), we will conduct a check of the genetics of each embryo before it is transferred to the womb.
+This is used to prevent congenital genetic disorders in children of couples with genetic risk factors.

-Treatments such as surgery, chemotherapy or radiation can limit the patient's future fertility as an undesirable side effect.
-TFP Fertility is a member of FertiPROTEKT Netzwerk e.V., which has promoted the coverage of costs for fertility-protective measures by health insurance companies.
+Treatments such as surgery, chemotherapy or radiation can limit the future fertility.
+TFP Fertility is a member of FertiPROTEKT Netzwerk e.V., which assists patients of fertility preservation with health insurance companies.